karmab/kcli/uci/README.md

 ##i want rhci

-Provided you have the subscriptions, you can save the sample [register.sh script[(register.sh) to your home directory, edit itto match your credentials and pool info and launch the deployment:
+Provided you have the subscriptions, you can save the sample [register.sh script](register.sh) to your home directory, edit it to match your credentials and pool info and launch the deployment:

 ```
 kcli plan -f rhci.yml rhci